 Companies have been building teams of data scientists for years, and this particular job continues to be one of the hardest to fill in the market.
 The data scientists are typically enabled with many flavors of AI to do their job effectively.
 But are the outputs of these efforts really demonstrating enough value and at a pace that the market demands?
 Recent studies suggest that they are not.

 The digital workforce just may be the “missing link.”
 The age of Robotic Process Automation has quickly evolved into the age of Intelligent Automation.
-Digital workers can now easily tap into AI and other cognitive technologies to deliver process automation where intelligent skills are needed.
+Digital workers can now easily tap into AI and other cognitive technologies to deliver business process automation where intelligent skills are needed.
 Digital workers can now see, hear, learn, detect patterns, collaborate, etc. As a result, automation that is truly “intelligent” can help an organization realize the full potential of AI.

 Download this white paper to find out: